List of GM bellhousing patterns: GM Quad-4 pattern (1987-2002)

-Northstar pattern
+Northstar pattern (1993-2011)

 Nearly identical to the GM small corporate/metric pattern, except that the starter is located between the cylinder banks, and the lower right bolt hole is moved outward by roughly one inch.
 Being nearly identical, it too has the distinctive odd-sided hexagonal shape.
 These engines can be fitted in rear wheel drive vehicles with the right bellhousing and are used in hot rods, kit cars, sand rails and late model engine swaps.